 Tonight you may sing, or at least listen to the familiar New Year’s Eve tune “Auld Lang Syne” meaning, “long long ago”.
 In this social media-driven world, just what is long long ago?
 What is important for social media marketers is the habits they form.
 Because these traditions are born from habits that are celebrated.

 - 1996: Nokia released the 9000 phone with a QWERTY keyboard.
-In 2012 there are over 98 million smartphone subscribers with a constant connection to the Internet.
+Two-thirds of Americans own smartphones and worldwide there are more than 1.75 billion smartphone users.
+Those users have a constant connection to the Internet.

 Tip: Don’t direct them to your website later, send them something now.

 - 1997: First camera phone developed.
 Nearly every mobile phone on the market is capable of capturing a picture and sending it.

 Tip: Taking pictures is not special anymore.
 Your brand needs to update photos regularly.

 - Myspace founded August 2003.

 Tip: Make sure you address multiple platforms with your social strategy.

 - Facebook Launched, February, 2004.